ganyicz/bond/docs/index.md

 <button onclick={$wire.commit()}>Save</button>
 ```

-In this example, when the user selects a precision from the dropdown, the `step` property inside the number input is automatically updated and the UI responds instantly, without making a server request.
+In this example, when the user selects a precision from the dropdown, the `step` property inside the number input is automatically updated, without making a server request.
 The server update is deferred until you explicitly call `$wire.commit()` or any other Livewire method.

 ## Features